YiyuHong/dacon_tour2022/README.md

 ### Only Test

-If you'd like to only run for test with the trained weights. run `test.py` by changing `line 202~206` to your own data path.
+If you'd like to only run for test with the trained weights. run `test.py` by changing `line 202~206` to your own data path and model weight path.
 And then run `ensemble_seed_wise_results.py` to get your ensemble results.

+The model weights and corresponding results files are at https://doi.org/10.5281/zenodo.7275490

 ### Results Table